andrew/ultimate-awesome/README.md

 - [awesome-arts](https://github.com/Spacial/awesome-arts) - Awesome Arts is a collection of arts links and stuff.
 - [awesome-gideros](https://github.com/stetso/awesome-gideros) - A curated list of awesome Gideros resources, classes and tips.
 - [awesome-rspack](https://github.com/web-infra-dev/awesome-rspack) - A curated list of awesome things related to Rspack, Rsbuild and Rspress.
+- [awesome-resources](https://github.com/wmarzouki/awesome-resources) - Participants  of Bertelsmann Technology Scholarship created an awesome list of resources and they want to share it with the world, if you find illegal resources please report to us and we will remove.
 - [awesome-webflow](https://github.com/aleksandarbasara/awesome-webflow) - A curated list of awesome Webflow tutorials, templates, websites, and other resources.
 - [awesome-starknet-security](https://github.com/amanusk/awesome-starknet-security) - A curated list of awesome Starknet Security Resources.
 Tools, audits, CTFs and more.
 - [awesome-feature-flag-management](https://github.com/andrewdmaclean/awesome-feature-flag-management) - A curated list of awesome resources related to feature flagging & management 🚩.